ToxxyTheTrash/FuchsiaDarkness/README.md

 The theme can and will contain bugs.

 ## Theme support
- **The theme was made to work with Windows specifically!
-Tested regularly on the stable branch of Discord**
+ **The theme was made to work with BetterDiscord *ONLY* and for Windows specifically.
+It does *NOT* support small or 4:3 resolution displays, as it *will* break certain elements.
+Tested regularly on the stable branch of Discord and BetterDiscord**

 ## Installation